apiel/zicHost/NOTE.md

             - play wavetable (give the possibility to give sample coutn instead of len, lock spray, and maybe morphing by bank)

 - TODO tempo plugin, that would shalow midi clock in favour of custom clock

+- TODO MIXER track=1 vs track_b... should it be track_1 but ...?

+- TODO Zic_Drum_Kick23 give possibility to play sample in the same time as the engine...
+       Should it be also possible to record the generated kick inside a sample?

 - TODO puredata plugin